Wow, what explosive hearings in the House Judiciary Committee today as they had very at times contentious exchanges over whistleblower testimony.

 End of sentence.

-They didn't want his they spoke with him briefly.
+They didn't want his, they spoke with him briefly.

 They minimized his testimony.

-He was the one asking for the National Guard in the days leading up to January 6th and that day, and denied.
+He was the one asking for the National Guard in the days leading up to January 6th and that day and denied.

-Uh They didn't they didn't look into the head of security for the House, Nancy Pelosi.
+They didn't look into the head of security for the House, Nancy Pelosi, her text messages, her emails, her phone records.

 No, they didn't do any of that.

-Uh, why did all that happen?
+Why did all that happen?

-It's not me keep reporting this.
+It's not me reporting this.

-This is MBC and Lester Holt.
+This is NBC and Lester Holt.

-But some material did not make the cut, including much of its findings on the failures of federal law enforcement leading up to the attack.
+Now, to our NBC News exclusive, the January 6th Committee's final report was more than 800 pages, but some material did not make the cut, including much of its findings on the failures of federal law enforcement leading up to the attack.

-The chief investigator of the January 6th committee says the government could have prevented it.
+The chief investigator of the January 6th Committee says the government could have prevented it.

 Had law enforcement agencies acted on the available intelligence, do you believe the attack on the Capitol could have been successfully repelled?

-I think it would have been a lot different had law enforcement taken a more assertive protective posture.
+I think it would have been a lot different had law enforcement taken a more assertive, protective posture.

-And it was enough, in our view, for law enforcement to have done a better job operationalizing a secure perimeter.
+The intel in advance was pretty specific, and it was enough, in our view, for law enforcement to have done a better job operationalizing a secure perimeter.

 People familiar with the committee's work tell NBC News members downplayed that finding because they wanted to keep the focus on former President Trump.

-Hayfe says the committee found the FBI, the Department of Homeland Security, and other agencies did not act on the intelligence they had, including this online threat forwarded to Capitol Police January 5th, calling on thousands to go to Washington and help storm the Capitol.
+HAFE says the committee found the FBI, the Department of Homeland Security, and other agencies did not act on the intelligence they had, including this online threat forwarded to Capitol Police January 5th, calling on thousands to go to Washington and help storm the Capitol.

 In a statement to NBC News, the FBI said it sent all the intelligence it had to the Capitol Police.